Do We Still Need Humans in the Loop? Human vs. LLM Annotation in Active Learning for TikTok Hate Speech Detection: Related Work

-Instruction-tuned LLMs offer a complementary cost reduction: zero-shot ChatGPT achieves higher annotation agreement than crowd-workers at roughly one-thirtieth the cost~\citep{gilardi2023chatgpt}.
-These findings extend to open-source models and other domains~\citep{alizadeh2025opensource, tornberg2024llms}, including German migration discourse~\citep{kostikova2024fine}.
-Recent work places LLMs inside the AL loop as annotators~\citep{zhang2023llmaaa, he2024annollm, xia2025selection}, though \citet{pangakis2023automated} caution that quality is task- and prompt-sensitive and requires validation against human gold labels.
+AL reduces annotation cost by selecting the most informative instances for human labeling \citep{settles2009active}, but practical adoption remains limited by unreliable performance gains, hyperparameter sensitivity, and difficulty obtaining reliable uncertainty estimates for acquisition functions \citep{lowell2019practical, romberg2025have, schroeder2020survey}.
+AL strategies frequently fail to outperform random selection on text and multimodal tasks, with pool composition often the underlying cause \citep{karamcheti2021mind, snijders2023investigating}.
+Instruction-tuned LLMs offer a complementary cost reduction: zero-shot ChatGPT achieves higher accuracy than crowd workers relative to trained-annotator labels across several text annotation tasks at roughly one-thirtieth the cost \citep{gilardi2023chatgpt}.
+These findings extend to open-source models and other domains \citep{alizadeh2025opensource, tornberg2024llms}, including German migration discourse \citep{kostikova2024fine}.
+Recent work places LLMs inside the AL loop as annotators \citep{zhang2023llmaaa, kholodna2024llms, he2024annollm, xia2025selection}, though annotation quality is task- and prompt-sensitive and requires validation against human gold labels \citep{pangakis2023automated}, with hate-speech zero-shot performance depending on the definition prompt \citep{melis2025modular}.
+We address these gaps with a matched-condition comparison of human and LLM annotations that evaluates downstream classifier behavior (not just annotation agreement) and contrasts AL with human labels against LLM annotations at scale.

-Yet most studies evaluate annotation agreement rather than downstream classifier performance or error profiles~\citep{heseltine2024llms, fillies2025german}; none compare human versus LLM labels across matched AL, random, and full-pool conditions with error-structure analysis.
-This is the gap we address.